barchart/ddfplus-java-api/ddfplus-examples/README.md

     - The "pull" mode provides the snapshot refresh automatically
     - "-l a" will log all messages

-Run in "push" mode for exchange NYSE (N) java -jar ddf-examples-<version>-exe.jar -u <feed user>  -p <pass>  -su <snapshot user> -sp <pass> -e N  -l a
+Run in "push" mode for exchange NYSE (N) with all logging enabled and background refresh enabled java -jar ddf-examples-<version>-exe.jar -u <feed user> -p <pass> -e N -l a  -su <snaphot user> -sp <snapshot password>

    - Uses JERQ "STREAM LISTEN XXX" command
+   - The "push" mode will call back the FeedHandler interface for every DDF message received.
-   - The push mode requires the snapshot credentials for the background snapshot refresh/statistics -su/-sp is the Snapshot User and password
+   - If the snapshot credentials are provided then a snapshot/refresh request will be sent in the background which will refresh the local caches and then call back the QuoteHandler interface

 How to run the Server example